anandkanishkZ/furhimalaya-fullstack/frontend/README.md

-# Forever Shine Engineering - Frontend
+# Fur Himalaya - Frontend

-This is the frontend application for Forever Shine Engineering website built with Next.js 14, React 18, and Tailwind CSS.
+This is the frontend application for Fur Himalaya website built with Next.js 14, React 18, and Tailwind CSS.

 ## 🚀 Features